Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Rebuild_NCNs.md

    > **`NOTE`** The `root` user password for the node may need to be reset after it is rebooted.

-1. Repeat the previous steps for each other worker node, one at a time.

 #### Option 2 (Tech preview)

-Multiple workers can be upgraded simultaneously by passing them as a comma-separated list into the upgrade script.
+Multiple workers can be upgraded simultaneously by passing them as a comma-separated list into the rebuild script.

 ##### Restrictions

 In some cases, it is not possible to upgrade all workers in one request.
 It is system administrator's responsibility to make sure that the following conditions are met:

-* If the system has more than five workers, then they cannot all be upgraded with a single request.
+* If the system has more than five workers, then they cannot all be rebuilt with a single request.

-    In this case, the upgrade should be split into multiple requests, with each request specifying no more than five workers.
+    In this case, the rebuild should be split into multiple requests, with each request specifying no more than five workers.

-* No single upgrade request should include all of the worker nodes that have DVS running on them.
+* No single rebuild request should include all of the worker nodes that have DVS running on them.

 ##### Example

-(`ncn-m001#`) An example of a single request to upgrade multiple worker nodes simultaneously:
+(`ncn-m001#`) An example of a single request to rebuild multiple worker nodes simultaneously:

 ```bash
 /usr/share/doc/csm/upgrade/scripts/upgrade/ncn-upgrade-worker-storage-nodes.sh ncn-w002,ncn-w003,ncn-w004